milagrofrost/proxmox-packer-cilium-bgp-cloudflare-zero-trust-openwrt-adguard-dns-lets-encrypt-k8s-homelab-of-doom/3-k8s-setup/3-cloudflare-operator.md

 - Incorrect domain or account ID
 - You end up changing `k8s-cluster-tunnel` to something else.
   - make sure for every instance of `k8s-cluster-tunnel` you change it to the same name of your choosing.
+- If you k8s nodes are failing to terminate the tunnel pods after each configuration update, you will have stale tunnels with old configurations running.
+This will cause the new configuration to not work.
+For me, I forgot to disable Ubuntu AppArmor on the nodes.
+This was causing the pods to not terminate properly.
+I disabled AppArmor and the pods terminated properly.
+I then updated the configuration and the new tunnel was created with the new configuration.